 Well-draining soil is a significant and a crucial factor for your spinach to grow in containers.
 You should avoid soil that stays waterlogged and remember that soil PH must be neutral.

 Planting the seeds is the easiest part.
 Just sow the seed following the instructions provided by the package direction and cover them fully with soil.
 Water the seeds frequently and they will sprout approximately within two weeks.

 One of the most common questions in growing spinach indoors revolves around the location:

 In the kitchen?

 As we stated before, Spinach is a cool-season crop that tends to grow better and faster in a moderate climate.

 The perfect temperature for spinach to grow varies between 41 to 75 degrees Fahrenheit.
 Consequently, the best location for your spinach is next to a window that does not radiate high heat during sunlight hours.

 However, you should be careful not to expose your spinach to excessive light.
 If your spinach is exposed to more than 14 hours of light per day, the plant will “bolt”.
 Therefore, ideally, 6 to 8 hours of direct sun or light are perfect for your indoor spinach to grow.

-One of the most common committed mistakes when growing spinach indoors is water stagnation.
+One of the most commonly committed mistakes when growing spinach indoors is water stagnation.
 Water stagnation leads to the development of rot and other fungal diseases.

 Nitrogen is another critical factor to successfully grow healthy spinach indoors in a container.
 When you’re planting, you should mix time-based fertilizers or you can also add a lot of compost or well-rotted manure.
 This process will slowly provide nutrient to your spinach.